sap-tutorials/sap-build-process-automation/tutorials/spa-run-business-process-launchpad/spa-run-business-process-launchpad.md

     <!-- border -->![Copy Parameter](12.png)

-    >This is the parameter you need to configure this form trigger as a tile in the SAP Launchpad Service.
+    >This is the parameter you need to configure this form trigger as a tile in the Business Site.

 10. Now navigate back to the Work Zone.